Suffolk’s flag was acknowledged by the Flag Institute in September 2017 and added to the registry on October 9th. The flag is a banner of the arms

 The Saint Edmund banner has also been incorporated by fans of Suffolk amateur club, Stowmarket Town, into their own flag

 In light of this widespread usage of the Saint Edmund arms around the county and following its deployment as a flag by the council and others on the county day, an effort was initiated to see the design formally registered as the county flag of Suffolk.
 In addition to the county council’s demonstrated approval, this move was supported by the following twenty-one county organisations;

 Stoke by Nayland Local History Society

-The formal request for the flag’s registration was submitted in July 2017 and the flag
+The formal request for the design’s registration was submitted in July 2017 and the flag

 was duly acknowledged by the Flag Institute.
-The design of the flag was reworked upon registration
+It was reworked upon registration

 The county flag is seen flying domestically below

 and adorns the wall of Ickworth House, here